Behrends Carusone, PC Logo

 Get Assistance From an Attorney

 When done right, bankruptcy is simple.
 But there can be many traps and pitfalls as well.
 Chapter 7 vs Chapter 13 is a complicated question and there is no doubt that it would be very helpful to have an attorney.
 We would help you determine if there is any reason for you to choose the longer and more expensive Chapter 13 over the quicker and less expensive Chapter 7.
 We are with our clients every step of the way.
-Just contact us, you can submit a form on our website, call, text, or send us a WhatsApp message and we will be happy to help you as well.
+Just contact us, by submitting a form on our website, calling, texting, or sending us a WhatsApp message

 Chapter 7 vs Chapter 13 Bankruptcy FAQ's